 Budgets are adopted on a basis consistent with generally accepted accounting principles.
 Budgets are prepared for the General and Capital Projects funds by function and activity, and include information on the past year, current year estimates, and requested appropriations for the next fiscal year.
 The proposed budget is presented to the Board of Library Trustees for review.
-This governing body hold public meetings and may add to, subtract from, or change appropriations.
-The budget may be amended by the governing body, but no amendments were made during the fiscal year.
+This governing body holds public meetings and may add to, subtract from, or change appropriations.
+Both the General Fund and the Capital Projects Fund were amended by the governing body in the current fiscal year.
 State statutes and local ordinances require that the budget be approved before the beginning of the fiscal year.
 Expenditures may not legally exceed budgeted appropriations at the fund level.